 Piklìz Comptoir Caribéen’s Piklìz Poutine: Maybe it’s the grainy photo, but this poutine looks like one that might really have some staying power.
 Its approach seems similar to that of exceedingly popular Ma Poule Mouillé in that it opts for an already loved protein (in this case, its griot pork cubes) and a spiced, peppery sauce that cuts through the grease — but otherwise stays true to form.

-The Famous Cosmos’ Cosmolio: Landmark Sherbrooke Street West greasy spoon Cosmos has long attributed its success to its potatoes — first boiled then mashed onto a flattop for a hash brown with bits of almost caramelized char, so it’s no surprise that these would be the star of the show when it tries its hand at reinventing the poutine.
-Bacon, sausage, and a fried egg (a nod to its iconic Mish-Mash Omelette, perhaps) also make an appearance, for a more breakfast-leaning poutine.
-Cheese curds and gravy are slathered atop.
+The Famous Cosmos’ Cosmolio: Landmark Sherbrooke Street West greasy spoon Cosmos has long attributed its success to its potatoes — first boiled, then mashed onto a flattop for a hash brown with bits of almost caramelized char, so it’s no surprise that these would be the star of the show when it tries its hand at reinventing the poutine.
+Bacon, sausage, and a fried egg (a nod to its iconic Mish-Mash Omelette, perhaps) also make an appearance for a more breakfast-leaning poutine.
+Cheese curds and gravy are slathered on top.

 Not Really Poutine, But, Also, Not Necessarily Bad?

 Léché Desserts’s Leche churros “poutine”: Calling this a poutine is kind of a stretch, and judging from the air quotes in its name, its creators know it.
 But it does sound quite tempting, and it hits a few of the poutine markers: the carb — a pile of sugary churros — is deep-fried, delivering on that crisp factor, and unlike most of the contenders, it does keep to a trilogy of ingredients.
 Only thing: its gravy is dulce de leche and its curds are marshmallows.